 During the school day, we act as your child's parent/guardian with our primary goals being instruction and maintaining an orderly and safe learning environment for all students.
-We welcome and appreciate parental involvement in our school.
-To facilitate our goals for instruction and orderliness, please do the following: sign in and obtain a visitor's pass from the school office and enter the classroom quietly and remain quiet during the entire visit.
+We welcome and appreciate parental involvement in our school; however, it is distracting to students and teachers for parents to make lengthy visitations to their classrooms.
+Therefore, to facilitate our goals for instruction and orderliness, please do the following: sign in and obtain a visitor's pass from the school office and enter the classroom quietly and remain quiet during the entire visit.